 1. Issues of self-appointed apostles.
-In this region, there is a problem of people self-claiming to be the apostles who are having fresh revelations from God to help build His Church.
-As we delved into what the scripture teaches on this and the commentary given in the manual, We were able to realize the clear distinction between the foundational apostles and the church commissioned apostles.
+In this region, there is a problem of people self-claim to be the apostles who are having fresh revelations from God to help build His Church.
+As we delved into what the scripture teaches on this and the commentary given in the manual, we were able to realize the clear distinction between the foundational apostles and the church commissioned apostles.
 This helped a great deal and leaders present confessed that this material is timely to this problem eating up the body of Christ in this area.

-2. The second challenging issues to the leaders was the “hand over to Satan” form of church discipline.
+2. The second challenging issues to the leaders was the handing over to Satan....form of church discipline.
 I challenged the pastors by asking them how many of them still carry out church discipline?
-Out of 23 in attendance less than a half said to do.
-Most of them said they have shied away because of church committees that always make clicks and turn out the church disciplining process political.
+Out of 23 in attendance, less than a half said to do.
+Most of them said they have shied away because of church committees that always make clicks and turn the church disciplining process political.
 This was one of the reasons most leaders gave.
 Also their superiors in ministry dictate on the entire process of church discipline.

 TOP OF PAGE